 Software design document example

-This software design document describes the structure of the software and how it will be built and executed.
-The file provides technical details and a description of all methods and technologies.
+This software design document describes the software’s structure and how it will be built and executed.
+It provides technical details and a description of all methods and technologies.

 1.2 Scope